-Apex Legends is one of the most versatile Battle Royale Games out there.
-In our Best FPS Games Article, we spoke in-depth about its crazily good features.
-The game has now progressed really far, and now with the release of Season 5.
-Players are seeing massive FPS loss and the overall performance isn’t entirely good.
+Players are seeing massive FPS losses in Apex Legends and the overall performance isn’t entirely good.
 But, don’t worry because, in this guide, I’ll teach you some effective methods that will really take your Apex Legends FPS to the next level.

 - OS: 64-bit Windows 7

 - CPU: Intel Core i3-6300 3.8GHz / AMD FX-4350 4.2 GHz Quad-Core Processor

 - GPU: NVIDIA GeForce GT 640 / Radeon HD 7730

 - GPU RAM: 1 GB